shasankp000/AI-Player/README.md

 ## Commands

-`/spawnBot <BotName>` This command is used to spawn a bot with the desired name.
-For testing purposes, please keep the bot name to Steve.
+`/spawnBot <BotName>` This command is used to spawn a bot with the desired name. ==For testing purposes, please keep the bot name to Steve==.

 `/botWalk <till>` This command will make the bot walk forward for a specific amount of seconds.